alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 The app offers a number of tools, some use live microphone input, some are offline experiments.
 Each tool is described below.

 This app demonstrates the most significant features of the open source [Oscillators](https://github.com/alexandrefrancois/Oscillators) Swift package: efficient implementations of sinusoidal resonators tuned at arbitrary frequencies, tracking resonators, and banks of such resonators, with vectorized SIMD accelerated implementation.
-Such banks implement the [_Resonate_](/Resonate) algorithm for efficient, high temporal and frequency resolution spectral analysis of audio signal, as illustrated in the Tracking Spectrogram, Spectrogram, Tracking Chromagram, Chromagram and MFCCs tools.
+Such banks implement the [_Resonate_](/Resonate) algorithm for efficient, high temporal and frequency resolution spectral analysis of audio signal, as illustrated in the [Tracking Spectrogram](#tracking-spectrogram), [Spectrogram](#spectrogram), [Tracking Chromagram](#chromagrams), [Chromagram](#chromagrams) and [MFCCs](#mfccs) tools.

 The app makes use of a new [Wheel Control](https://github.com/alexandrefrancois/WheelControl) for setting floating point values within a range.
 This control is designed to afford finer precision than the traditional slider bar by utilizing a "wheel with gears" metaphor: drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds.

 Live audio processing tools, use the microphone as input.
 This requires running on a device that has at least one microphone / audio input.
-On any live screen, tap on the gear icon in the top right to open the corresponding settings sheet, which lists available audio input devices and allows to select which one to use.
+On any live screen, tap on the gear icon in the top right to open the corresponding [settings screen](#settings-screens), which lists available audio input devices and allows selecting which one to use.

 **Frequency Tracking**
 | [Tracking Spectrogram](#tracking-spectrogram)